Forum of Firms

-The Forum of Firms (FOF, Forum) is an association of international networks of accounting firms that perform transnational audits.

-The objective of the Forum is to promote consistent and high-quality standards of financial reporting and auditing practices worldwide.
-The Forum brings together firms that perform transnational audits and involves them more closely with the activities of the International Federation of Accountants (IFAC) in audit and other assurance-related areas.
+The Forum of Firms is an independent association of international networks of firms that have transnational audit appointments or are interested in accepting such appointments.
+The public interest objective of the Forum is to assist the users of financial statements by promoting consistent and high-quality standards of financial reporting and auditing practices worldwide.
+The Forum brings together member firms and involves them closely with the activities of the International Federation of Accountants (IFAC).
 It was established in 2002.
-Theo Vermaak is the chair of the Forum The Transnational Auditors Committee (TAC) is a committee of IFAC and the executive arm of the Forum, and, therefore, provides the official linkage between the Forum and IFAC.
-The Transnational Auditors Committee is chaired by Wally Gregory.
+Fiona Campbell is the chair of the Forum of Firms.